-Trump’s Black Ex-Girlfriend Kara Young Talks Trump As KKK ‘New Yorker’ Cover Joins Controversial ‘Time’ Cover
+Trump’s Black Ex-Girlfriend Kara Young Talks, As KKK ‘New Yorker’ Cover Joins Controversial ‘Economist’ Cover

 — The Hill (@thehill) August 17, 2017

-Kara dated Trump for two years, and said that she spoke about her race with Trump during that time.
+Kara dated Trump for two years, and said that she spoke about her race with him during that time.
 When Young spoke about being the product of black and white parents, Trump likened her to Derek Jeter.
 Young said that she never heard Trump speak disparagingly against any race of people.
-Young defended Trump, but didn’t include Trump’s fondness of black celebrity as a reason for Trump having an open-mind when it comes to racial issues.
+Young defended Trump, but didn’t include his fondness of black celebrity as a reason for him having an open-mind when it comes to racial issues.

 Kara noted that it is easier for a person to be with his or her “own kind,” but that Trump found it interesting to meet and hang out with people like Russell Simmons and Sean Combs.
 Young said it wasn’t in her realm of experiences to find Trump racist.
-Although Kara dated Trump almost 20 years ago, Young has added her insight to the events she experienced with Trump as a vehicle for viewing Trump’s current day beliefs.
+Although Kara dated Trump almost 20 years ago, she has added her insight to the events she experienced with Trump as a vehicle for viewing his present day beliefs.

-Kara’s mom is black and her father is white, and Young said that Trump was surprised that lots of black people came to the U.S. Open to see Venus and Serena Williams play tennis.
+Kara’s mom is black and her father is white, and she said that Trump was surprised that lots of black people came to the U.S. Open to see Venus and Serena Williams play tennis.
 Kara wouldn’t give her exact age, but revealed that she is about 20 years younger than the 71-year-old Trump, and dated him in 1997.
-However, Young did admit that she was “horrified” by Trump’s comments in the wake of the Virginia tragedy wherein Trump seemed to equate white nationalists with those protesting their actions.
+However, Young did admit that she was “horrified” by Trump’s comments in the wake of the Virginia tragedy wherein the president seemed to equate white nationalists with those protesting their actions.

 [Featured Image by Steven Henry/Getty Images]